Leadership 101: Influence requires investment

 I can still hear the boom in the whistlin' preacher's voice, like an Appalachian thunderclap, "That's not right!
 That's wrong!
 That's not the way to anything useful.
 That's not the way to wealth.
 Investment is the way to wealth.
 Just so, it's not the way to influence, either.
 If you want your life to matter, get off your can and take off the lid.
 Pour yourself into something.
 Pour yourself into someone!"

-check these guys out “If you want your life to matter, get off your can and take off the lid.
+"If you want your life to matter, get off your can and take off the lid.
 Pour yourself into something.
-Pour yourself into someone!”
+Pour yourself into someone!"

 I am thankful that among the indelible impressions stamped upon my soul in my formative years, was this one from a traveling preacher, whom I heard speak five times in a week and never saw again.